fpco/halogen-form/README.md

 ## The simplest form builder

-The most basic form builder would be `text` which has this type:
+The most basic form builder would be `Form.text` which has this type:

 ```haskell
 text ::